FeNN-DMA: A RISC-V SoC for SNN acceleration: Introduction

 In order to reduce power consumption and improve throughput, all of the systems discussed above aside from NHAP~\citep{fpga_nhap}, store weights and neuron states in on-chip BlockRAM~(BRAM), meaning that many systems do not support enough neurons or synapses to implement state-of-the-art models (see \citet{fabre_structured_2025} for static and dynamic memory requirements of a range of models).
 The NHAP system~\citep{fpga_nhap} does support external memory, but it directly streams data from external memory to its PEs, meaning that memory latency significantly reduces throughput ~(\SI{0.019}{\giga\sop\per\second}).

 The existing FPGA systems discussed above include numerous novel architectural features and show impressive performance, but they are almost exclusively tailored to the classification of image-based datasets (primarily MNIST) using networks converted from ANNs.
 As \citet{davies_advancing_2021} showed in their prominent survey of applications benchmarked on Intel's Loihi neuromorphic system~\citep{Davies2018}, this is not an efficient use of SNNs, and the benefits of neuromorphic hardware over ANN accelerators in tasks of this sort are minimal.
 Instead, state-of-the-art SNN research focuses on training SNNs directly on more challenging spatio-temporal datasets such as the Spiking Heidelberg Digits~\citep{Cramer2020} or Neuromorphic-MNIST~\citep{orchard_converting_2015}.
-State-of-the-art SNNs often feature recurrent connectivity~\citep{baronig_advancing_2024,meszaros_efficient_2025}, synaptic delays~\citep{meszaros_efficient_2025,hammouamri_learning_2023} and significantly more complex neuron models~\citep{baronig_advancing_2024,fabre_structured_2025} than those supported by the systems described above, suggesting that more flexible accelerators are required. \citet{spiker+} provide an interesting solution to this problem by developing a framework for \emph{generating} task-specific FPGA-based SNN accelerators rather than developing a single accelerator design.
-However, the need to synthesize the generated accelerators using FPGA tools and, potentially, even write HDL if a new neuron model is required places a high entry barrier for users.
+State-of-the-art SNNs often feature recurrent connectivity~\citep{baronig_advancing_2024,meszaros_efficient_2025}, synaptic delays~\citep{meszaros_efficient_2025,hammouamri_learning_2023} and significantly more complex neuron models~\citep{baronig_advancing_2024,fabre_structured_2025} than those supported by the systems described above, suggesting that more flexible accelerators are required. \citet{spiker+} provide an interesting solution to this problem by developing a framework for \emph{generating} task-specific FPGA-based SNN accelerators rather than developing a single accelerator design. \citet{gomes_de_farias_neurohls_2025} employ a similar approach but generate code in a subset of C suitable for High-Level Synthesis~(HLS) rather than in a Hardware Description Language~(HDL).
+However, both approaches require the end-user to synthesize the generated accelerators using FPGA tools which places a high entry barrier for users.

 Another solution is to build \emph{programmable} FPGA accelerators similar to the large-scale ASIC systems discussed at the beginning of this section.
 Because they allow one set of control logic to be shared between multiple parallel ALUs, Single Instruction Multiple Data~(SIMD) or vector architectures are a popular choice for such systems. \citet{Naylor2013} built a \SI{256}{\bit} wide vector co-processor for a NIOS II CPU and demonstrated that it was a resource-effective way of saturating the external memory bandwidth of an Altera Stratix IV FPGA -- a key goal for any accelerator targeting memory-bound workloads.
 More recently, \citet{chen_gaban_2022} built a vector processor architecture on an AMD UltraScale+ FPGA with High Bandwidth Memory~(HBM). \citet{sripad_snavareal-time_2018} took a somewhat different approach and developed an entirely bespoke architecture with a programmable `controller' which implements the limited control flow required by SNNs and offloads the execution of SIMD arithmetic instructions to an array of PEs, each with its own bank of BRAM.